Introduction to the Health Care Industry

 Health Care Costs in the U.S.

-Many major employers are utilizing unique new programs in efforts to reduce employee illness, and thereby reduce costs.
+Many major employers are utilizing unique new programs in efforts to reduce employee illness, and thereby cut costs.
 For example, the use of preventive care programs is growing, as is the use of employee education aimed at better managing the effects of diseases such as diabetes.
 Some very large employers are even hiring in-house physicians and nurses to provide primary and preventive care in the workplace.

 The American health care industry faces more challenges than ever, due to a number of significant factors: